smaurice101/readthedocs/docs/source/coreintegrations.rst

 .. important::

-   All TML solutions can be run on-premise or in the cloud.
+   All TML solutions can be run on-premise or in the cloud using Apache Kafka.

-   All TML solutions process data in-memory
+   All TML solutions process data in-memory - no external databases are needed - ONLY Apache Kafka.

+   All TML solutions use TLS encryption to encrypt real-time data.

+   All TML solutions compress real-time using advanced compression algorithms like: snappy, gzip, lz4

    All TML solutions use JSON processing - not SQL - for faster, more cost effective, processing of real-time data.